sikkimlfa/sikkimlfa.github.io/_posts/2026-08-05-lfa-workflow.md

 Auditors verify whether:

-- Documents are authentic.
+* Documents are authentic.
-- Compliance is adequate.
+* Compliance is adequate.
-- Financial irregularities have been corrected.
+* Financial irregularities have been corrected.

-Possible outcomes:

-- Accepted
-- Partially Accepted
-- Rejected
+**Possible Outcomes:** Accepted, Partially Accepted, or Rejected.

 ---